Integration in algebraically closed valued fields: Abstract

 \section{Abstract}

-We give a presentation of the construction of motivic integration, that is, a homomorphism between Grothendieck semigroups that are associated with a first-order theory of algebraically closed valued fields, in the fundamental work of Hrushovski and Kazhdan~\cite{hrushovski:kazhdan:integration:vf}.
-We limit our attention to a simple major subclass of \vmin-minimal theories of the form $\ACVF^0_S$, that is, the theory of algebraically closed valued fields of pure characteristic $0$ expanded by a $(\VF, \Gamma)$-generated substructure $S$ in the language $\lan{RV}$.
-The main advantage of this subclass is the presence of syntax.
-It enables us to simplify the arguments with many new technical details while following the major steps of the Hrushovski-Kazhdan theory.
+The first two steps of the construction of motivic integration in the fundamental work of Hrushovski and Kazhdan~\cite{hrushovski:kazhdan:integration:vf} have been presented in~\cite{Yin:special:trans}.
+In this paper we present the final third step.
+As in~\cite{Yin:special:trans}, we limit our attention to the theory of algebraically closed valued fields of pure characteristic $0$ expanded by a $(\VF, \Gamma)$-generated substructure $S$ in the language $\lan{RV}$.
+A canonical description of the kernel of the homomorphism $\bb L$ is obtained.